ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 In the quest to find the best solution for predicting heart disease, it's crucial to evaluate various models.
 However, it's not just about picking a model and hoping for the best.
 We need to be mindful of class imbalances – situations where one group has more examples than the other.
 This imbalance can throw our predictions off balance.

 To fine-tune our models, we also need to adjust the hyperparameters.
 Think of it as finding the perfect settings to make our models have a better performance.
 By addressing class imbalances and tweaking those hyperparameters, we ensure our models perform accurately.

+By using the correct data features and evaluating the performance of our models, we can build solutions that could assist healthcare professionals in evaluating an individual's risk profile for heart disease.

 Thanks for reading.